 Practice Area – Real Estate

-Mr. Tuann grew up in a landlord family in Berkeley.
+Mr. Tuann grew up in a landlord family in Berkeley Hills.
 He has dealt with rent control since the 1980s.
 He has represented numerous landlords in evictions, in defending against lawsuits from tenants, in negotiating move-outs, etc. Mr. Tuann is also a licensed California real estate salesperson, #01365961.

 - Purchase & Sale

 - Fence/boundary disputes

 - Wrongful eviction

 - ADR(mediation, binding and non-binding arbitration)

 - Advising clients preparing for small claims court